fmichonneau/docker/backup-nextcloud/README.md

 # Nextcloud Backup Service

 This Docker image provides a backup service to backup Nextcloud data and PostgreSQL database.
-The service can be added into a docker stack with an PostgreSQL instance to backup the database periodically.
+The service can be added into a docker stack with a PostgreSQL instance to backup the database periodically.

 ## Features